-- The Savvy Scribe Podcast: One way to get started as a beginner nurse freelance writer is to learn from other nurses who have made the transition.
-Listening in to the Savvy Scribe podcast with Janine Kelback and Carol Bush is a great way to start learning how to be a nurse freelance writer when you already have a busy schedule.
+- The Savvy Scribe Podcast: One way to start as a beginner nurse freelance writer is to learn from other nurses who have made the transition.
+Listening to the Savvy Scribe podcast with Janine Kelback and Carol Bush is a great way to learn how to be a nurse freelance writer when you already have a busy schedule.

 #4.
 Nurse Blogger

-Nurse bloggers generally create and manage a website where they have a specific nursing niche they write about.
+Nurse bloggers generally create and manage a website with a specific nursing niche they write about.
 For example, I am a nurse mom blogger who writes about working mom & nurse lifestyle topics – things I have directly dealt with myself as a working mother.
-Over time you can grow and audience that is interested in the topics you like to write about.
+Over time you can grow an audience interested in the topics you like to write about.

-Advertising, affiliate links and creating & selling a products are a few of the ways that bloggers make money.
-In general, bloggers have to start their work as a side hustle for many months or years before they start making an income.
-It’s more of a long game – you can start it as a side hustle, or work as a per-diem nurse until you get things moving along.
+Advertising, affiliate links, and creating & selling products are a few ways that bloggers make money.
+In general, bloggers have to start their work as a side hustle for many months or years before making an income.
+It’s more of a long game – you can start it as a side hustle or work as a per-diem nurse until you get things moving along.

 How to be a nurse blogger:

-Health Media Academy: Health Media Academy is a company managed by two very experienced nurse influencers: Brittany Wilson and Kati Kleber.
-They help nurse harness the power of social media, blogging, and other methods of online influence to create an audience of your own as a nurse blogger.
+Health Media Academy: Health Media Academy is managed by two very experienced nurse influencers: Brittany Wilson and Kati Kleber.
+They help nurses harness the power of social media, blogging, and other methods of online influence to create an audience of your own as a nurse blogger.

-In addition to influencing positive change on the healthcare blogging front, Health Media Academy aims to promote wealth-building strategies and business-focus for healthcare influencers all while maintaining the dignity and integrity of their profession.
-Check out their Nurse Blogger 101 course!
+In addition to influencing positive change on the healthcare blogging front, Health Media Academy aims to promote wealth-building strategies and business focus for healthcare influencers while maintaining their profession’s dignity and integrity.
+Check out their nurse Blogger 101 course!

 #5.
 Legal Nurse Consultant

-Legal nurse consulting is a great job for nurses who don’t want to be nurses anymore – but still want to utilize the knowledge they have learned while working in patient care.
+Legal nurse consulting is an excellent job for nurses who don’t want to be nurses anymore – but still want to utilize the knowledge they have learned while working in patient care.

-LNC’s clinically analyse and evaluate facts and testimony related to the delivery of nursing and other healthcare services and outcomes.
-They also analyse and review the nature and cause of injuries in legal cases.
+LNC’s clinically analyze and evaluate facts and testimony related to the delivery of nursing and other healthcare services and outcomes.
+They also analyze and review the nature and cause of injuries in legal cases.

 Many LNC’s are entrepreneurs and start their own legal nurse consulting businesses.
-Which means you should have a self-starter attitude and be willing to hustle to get your business up and running.
+This means you should have a self-starter attitude and be willing to hustle to get your business up and running.